shivdeepak/shivdeepak.com/content/about.md

 draft = false
 +++

-Hi There,

-I have been coding since high school and have a 20+ year programming background.
-I have built software myself and in a team and have also built and managed high-performance product engineering teams.
-Almost all of my professional career has been spent building and growing startups.
+Shiv Deepak Muddada has been coding since high school and has over 20 years of programming experience.
+He has a strong background as an individual contributor and leader of software engineering teams and has built and managed high-performance product engineering teams.
+Throughout his professional career, he has predominantly focused on building and growing startups.

-I am a big fan of building software that is self-sustainable and can grow itself.
-In my past roles, I have worked on Product Lead Growth, Gamification, Growth Hacking, and Cloud Cost Optimization.
+Shiv advocates creating software that is self-sustaining and capable of growing autonomously.
+In his previous roles, he worked extensively in Product-Led Growth, Gamification, Growth Hacking, and Cloud Cost Optimization.

-I was very fortunate to join the first Y Combinator startup from India, HackerRank (YC S11).
-I have seen and contributed to its growth from a seed-stage startup with $0 ARR to an enterprise with tens of millions in ARR.
+He had the privilege of joining HackerRank (YC S11), India's first Y Combinator aka.
+YC startup, during its early stages.
+Shiv contributed significantly to its growth, helping it evolve from a seed-stage startup with $0 ARR to an enterprise with tens of millions in ARR.

-I love open-source software.
-In school, I contributed to the open-source project Sahana Eden and was selected for Google Summer of Code 2011, popularly known as GSoC.
-Only about 1000 students are selected for this program every year.
+Shiv is passionate about open-source software.
+During his school years, he contributed to the open-source project Sahana Eden and was selected for the prestigious Google Summer of Code (GSoC) in 2011.
+This program accepts only about 1,000 students worldwide each year.

-More recently, I built two startups.
-One was a Smart Home Device that I built in public and raised crowdfunding for.
-Another was an Intelligent Email for Sales that was part of Techstars NYC'23 and got the #4 product of the day on Product Hunt.
+In recent years, Shiv has built two startups.
+One was a smart home device that was built in public and successfully raised crowdfunding.
+The other was an Intelligent Email for Sales, which was part of Techstars NYC'23 and achieved recognition as the #4 product of the day on Product Hunt.

-I am experienced in a vast range of tech stacks.
-I also love working with Python, Ruby, and Javascript.
-I am currently learning Rust.
-I am a big fan of Serveless and deeply experienced in leveraging Public Cloud (AWS and GCP).
-I can do front-end, backend, DevOps, and data engineering myself or mentor and manage engineers to do it.
+Shiv is experienced in a wide range of tech stacks and has a particular affinity for Python, Ruby, and JavaScript.
+He is currently learning Rust.
+He advocates serverless architecture and has deep expertise in leveraging public cloud services like AWS and GCP.

-I currently consult with SaaS startups and am open to collaborating on technical content.
+He currently consults with SaaS startups and is open to collaborating on technical content.

-Previously:
+Previous Roles:

 - Co-Founder & CTO at Touch AI (Techstars NYC'23) (Intelligent Email for Sales)
 - Founder of Aeroh (Smart Home IoT Startup)
 - Employee #1 at HackerRank (YC S11) (World's No. 1 Technical Assessment Platform)